Dr. Steven Cochrane

 Dr. Tan Jing Hee

-Executive Director & Chairman of its Academic Board of East Asia Institute of Management
+Deputy Chairman of the Management Council, Chairman of East Asia Institute of Management Academic Board.

-Dr. Tan Jing Hee is an Executive Director of East Asia Institute of Management as well as the Chairman of its Academic Board.
-He started work as a Retail Manager in a family business dealing with pharmaceutical products, toiletries and film development and processing.
-Dr Tan went on to become Senior Science Master of a government secondary school.
-After five years, he re-joined the private sector as a Merchandising Manager of Robinsons Departmental Store, with responsibilities over 6 departments in Menswear Division.
+Dr. Tan Jing Hee is the Deputy Chairman of the Management Council, Chairman of East Asia Institute of Management Academic Board.
 In 1973, he joined the Singapore Institute of Management, initially as Information, Publications and Research officer before moving into management development responsibilities.
 During his 25 years stay in the institute, he helped to build it into the premier HRD organisation in the region.
 While in SIM, Dr Tan was also involved in establishing enterprise-wide MBO systems in six medium and large organisations in Singapore.
 In 1987, he co-edited a book on Developing Managers In Asia, published by Addison-Wesley.
 Dr Tan was the Chief Operating Officer of SIM before leaving it to pursue other interests.
 In 1994, he wrote doctoral thesis on Developing A Factor Model of Management Work in Singapore, for which he was awarded his Ph.D from Henley Mangement College/Brunel University.